What to Consider When Choosing a Screen Tent

 While screen tents are an excellent addition to a backyard or campsite, not all of them have the same setup or serve the same purpose.
 Before choosing the best screen tent for your needs, there are a few key considerations that are helpful to know.
 Below are several of the most important factors to keep in mind while shopping for a screen tent.

 Before deciding on a screen tent, think about how you intend to use it.
 Are you taking the tent on a camping trip or setting it up in a backyard?
 Are you primarily using it to keep bugs out, or does the tent need to serve as sun and rain protection?

-If the screen tent is headed to the campsite, it needs to be lightweight and compact when collapsed.
+If the screen tent is headed to the campsite, it needs to be lightweight and compact when collapsed with enough additional space for equipment and heaters (if required).
 There are plenty of models that fold down to the size of a large duffel bag, making them an excellent choice for stowing in a car trunk.